ROTBOW/not_200_club/Readme.md

 ## Notes:
 - The script's runtime is approximately one hour, this time will vary depending on the amount of cpu cores on the machine and the amount of seekers
+- The script will save after each coach, if it fails it will have all data up to the last coach it finished
 - The output file is generated in the 'res' directory upon script completion.
 - The script will create the 'res' directory if it does not exist.